Home / Blog / Posts by Maurice J. Verrillo

 Author Archives: Maurice J. Verrillo

-Are Children’s Preferences Considered in Custody and Visitation Cases?
+How NY Courts Weigh Children’s Preferences for Custody and Visitation

 X